-- Responsible for providing advice and assisting students with regard to employment opportunities both during and after their studies - Advising students on CVs, cover letters and interviews - Responsible for keeping up-to-date with relevant job opportunities and engaging with relevant external agencies to facilitate student employment opportunities - Responsible for providing accommodation advice to students and engaging with relevant external agencies to facilitate the same - Working closely with the students' representatives to provide relevant support - Providing active guidance to new students during the induction period - Organising extra-curricular activities including various parties, study tour and so on. - Producing a range of information leaflets for students on the range of issues facing them - Guiding prospective students regarding their Courses during open days - Responsible for advising and counselling the College students - Actively involved in student induction sessions - Arrange student representatives election - Conduct students feedback survey every semester for every unit taught - Provide career advice, welfare issues to disable student's e.g. physical disability, mental health's, etc. - Provide work placement advice especially to the HSC students - Act as a conduit between staff and student
+- Responsible for providing advice and assist student(s) with regards to the employment opportunities both during and after their studies. - Advising students on CVs, cover letters and interviews. - Responsible for keeping up-to-date with relevant job opportunities and engaging with relevant external agencies to facilitate student employment opportunities. - Responsible for providing accommodation advice to students and engaging with relevant external agencies to facilitate the same. - Working closely with the student representatives to provide relevant support. - Providing active guidance to new students during the induction period. - Organising extra-curricular activities including various parties, study tour and so on. - Producing a range of information leaflets for students on the range of issues facing them. - Guiding prospective students regarding their Courses during open days. - Responsible for advising and counselling the College students. - Actively involved in student induction sessions - Arrange student representatives election. - Conduct student(s) feedback survey every semester for all the taught units. - Provide career advicewelfare issues to disabled student(s) e.g. physical and/or mental disability etc. - Provide work placement advice especially to the HSC students - Act as a conduit between staff and students.